Dimev/Realistic-Atmosphere-Godot-and-UE4/README.md

 This resporitory provides code for adding realistic admospheres to godot and unreal engine 4.
 The size, color and intensity can all be tuned.

-For unreal engine 4, a project including all needed assets is given (for version 4.22.3) For godot, a standalone shader file is given, as well as a demo project
+For unreal engine 4, a project including all needed assets is given (for version 4.22.3), as well as a plugin, by @gbeniola For godot, a standalone shader file is given, as well as a demo project

 ### usage